tsahara/r7rs/content/procs.md

 \proto{read-char}{}{procedure}
 \rproto{read-char}{ port}{procedure}}

-Returns the next character available from the textual input \var{port}, updating the \var{port} to point to the following character.
+Returns the next character available from the textual input _port_, updating the _port_ to point to the following character.
 If no more characters are available, an end-of-file object is returned.

 \end{entry}